RevOps Consulting for B2B SaaS Companies

 - Data architecture and pipeline hygiene.
 Clean data is not a CRM admin task.
 It is a governance decision about what gets captured, when, and by whom.
 The consulting work here is designing data structures that reflect how the business actually sells, not how the CRM was configured three years ago.

 The most common mistake in RevOps consulting is treating these as five separate workstreams.
 They are interconnected.
-Fixing forecasting without addressing data hygiene is temporary.
-Aligning GTM teams without governance is performative.
-The work has to be systemic.

 How Applied AI Changes RevOps Consulting